Anushreebasics/peel-exchange/README.md

-# 🍌 Peel Exchange: Institutional-Grade Trading Simulator
+# 🏦 Yellow Ledger: Institutional-Grade Trading Simulator

 > **A living, breathing exchange engine built for speed, transparency, and high-frequency chaos.**

-Peel Exchange (formerly Banana Trading Company) is a full-stack trading simulator that transforms a simple market prototype into a sophisticated financial engine.
+Yellow Ledger is a full-stack trading simulator that transforms a simple market prototype into a sophisticated financial engine.
 It combines real-time WebSockets, autonomous AI bots, and a custom-built limit order book to create a marketplace that never sleeps.

 ---